Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Background

 Existing methods for integrating data from multiple views are inadequate for our problem as they do not account for subgroup heterogeneity.
-In particular, one-step methods have been proposed for joint association of data from multiple views and simultaneous prediction of an outcome \citep{SIDA,BIPNet,luo2016canonical} that potentially could be used.
-To do this, one would build a separate model for each subgroup and then determine the important multidimensional variables that are associated and predictive of the outcome for each subgroup.
+In particular, one-step methods have been proposed for joint association of data from multiple views and simultaneous prediction of an outcome \citep{SIDA,BIPNet,luo2016canonical}.
+To do this, one would build a separate integrative analysis model for each subgroup to determine the important multidimensional variables that are associated and predictive of the outcome for each subgroup.
 While this approach is intuitive, it is limited by the sample size for each subgroup and does not pool information across subgroups making estimation challenging.
 This is especially true for high-dimensional data settings where the number of variables is larger than the sample size for each subgroup.
 Another approach that makes use of samples in all subgroups is to apply these one-step methods on the combined subgroup data, but this precludes us from examining whether such heterogeneity exists.

 The need to account for subgroup heterogeneity has been recognized and studied in the case where there is only one data view. \cite{jointlasso} propose the Joint Lasso to jointly estimate regression coefficients for different subgroups while allowing for the identification of subgroup-specific features, and also encouraging similarity between subgroup-specific coefficients.
-In \cite{li2014meta}, the authors proposed a lasso method for feature selection for different studies (in our application, subgroups) that incorporates a hierarchical penalty to borrow strength across different studies, while allowing for feature selection flexibility.
+In \cite{li2014meta}, the authors proposed the meta lasso for feature selection for different studies (in our application, subgroups) that incorporates a hierarchical penalty to borrow strength across different studies, while allowing for feature selection flexibility.
+The goal of the meta lasso is to combine data sets with the same variables measured on distinct subjects from separate studies to improve variable selection across all data sets when considering a binary outcome; it is not specifically designed to account for subgroup heterogeneity and does not consider multiple data views obtained on the same set of subjects.
 To use these existing methods, one would stack the different data views for each subgroup; this approach assumes the many variables across the data views are independent and ignores the overall dependency structure among the different views.